 If you took too much of a medicine or swallowed something that might be poisonous, splashed a product on your eye or skin, or inhaled fumes, webPOISONCONTROL can help you decide if it's safe to stay home, or if a call to Poison Control or visit to an emergency room is required.
 Use webPOISONCONTROL if the exposed person meets all these criteria:

-- Drugs or medicines (including both over-the-counter and prescription meds), household products, or berries.
-If the situation involves a flower, leaf, mushroom, coin, or food poisoning, call Poison Control at 1-800-222-1222 instead of using this tool.
+- Drugs or medicines (including both over-the-counter and prescription meds), household products, flowers, or berries.
+If the situation involves a mushroom, coin, or food poisoning, call Poison Control at 1-800-222-1222 instead of using this tool.
 But we're adding products daily, so check back the next time you need Poison Control help.

 - Single substance (only one product) involved.
 The drug or product can have multiple ingredients, but webPOISONCONTROL can't handle multiple drugs or products until we develop the logic for interactions and additive effects.

 - Taken once.
 This tool is designed for one-time poison exposures that occur over a short period of time (minutes to a few hours).
 If you take the medication regularly or if you were exposed chronically or repeatedly, call Poison Control at 1-800-222-1222 for assistance.

 - Unintentional.
 No self-harm or suicide attempts.
 When self-harm is involved, immediate evaluation by a healthcare provider, usually in an ER, is always advised.

 - Age 6 months to 79 years.
 Special issues arise in the very young or in older adults.